DenseShift: Towards Accurate and Efficient Low-Bit Power-of-Two Quantization: Network

-Aside from experimental demonstration, we also theoretically show that removing zeros from the weight space doesn't affect the representation power of DenseShift models.
-The theorems are shown as follows, and the detailed proofs of them are described in the Appendix:
+With a zero-free weight space design, \DS simplifies the inference computation on fixed-point quantized activations as well. {Figure \ref{fig:Inference} compares the Multiply-Accumulate (MAC) operation between \DS and Shift networks.
+The Shift network MAC kernel requires special handling when $w_i=0$, as shown in Fig. \ref{fig:Inference-shift-ip}, which bypasses sign-flip and bit-shift operations and pass a value of $x_i=0 $ to the accumulator instead.
+Since \DS guarantees that $w_i$ will never be zero, this branch is no longer required, as shown in Fig. \ref{fig:Inference-denseshift-ip}.
+Therefore, the inference computation in \DS networks is simpler and more efficient than in existing Shift networks.
+A NEON SIMD dot-product kernel was developed on an ARM A57 CPU to demonstrate \DS's computational efficiency over existing Shift networks.
+The experiments were performed with INT8 for 4096 data points, and the results showed that \DS kernel had a $1.48\times$ speed-up compared to a \textit{Shift} kernel implementation, with the latency of $1.79 \mu s$ and $2.65 \mu s$, respectively.

-\begin{theo} Every shift network has a DenseShift representation. \end{theo} Theorem~\ref{theo:dsrep} confirms that there is a DenseShift network that can reach to the same accuracy of any shift network if properly trained.
-However, practitioners are usually interested in finding a DenseShift that has a similar capacity to a full-precision network rather than a shift network, which motivates us to build Theorem~\ref{theo:approx}.
+Aside from experimental demonstration, we also theoretically show that removing zeros from the weight space doesn't affect the representation power of DenseShift models, see the Supplementary Material.
+Thoerem~1 confirms that there is a DenseShift network that can reach to the same accuracy as any Shift network if properly trained.
+Theorem~2 shows there is a \DS network that can attain the same capacity compared with a full-precision network.